 In Windows 7 and Windows 8/8.1, File Explorer opens to Computer or This PC.
-That is, when we click the File Explorer icon or when you use Windows logo and E keys, we get Computer (My Computer) or This PC.
+That is, when we click on the File Explorer icon or when you use the Windows logo and E keys, we get Computer (My Computer) or This PC.

-Once Quick Access is opened, you need to click the This PC icon in the left-navigation pane to switch to This PC.
+Once Quick Access is opened, you need to click the This PC icon in the left navigation pane to switch to This PC.

-Windows users who have accustomed to seeing This PC or Computer upon launching File Explorer might want to see This PC or Computer in Windows 10 as well.
+Windows users who have accustomed to seeing This PC or Computer upon launching File Explorer might want to get This PC or Computer in Windows 10 as well.
 In one of our earlier posts, we talked about using AutoHotKey software to make Windows+E hotkey open This PC or Computer in Windows 10.

 Luckily, it’s now possible to make File Explorer open This PC instead of the Quick Access.
 Windows 10 now allows you to configure the File Explorer open to This PC without the help of any third-party utilities.
 An option is present under Folder Options to make File Explorer open This PC.

-Simply follow the given below instructions to make File Explorer open This PC instead of Quick Access in Windows 10.
+Follow the given below instructions to make File Explorer open This PC instead of Quick Access in Windows 10.